 Through standard, rigorous statistical methods that the papers’ authors prescribe for clinical trial managers, misinterpretation of the objectives of these methods can be minimized and confusion of the results of the analyses limited.
 By implementing prospectively designed reader performance monitoring, overall confidence in data integrity and reliability can be achieved with easily accessible statistical tools.

-Since Colin was one of the authors, if you have questions about either of these publications, or medical imaging in general, you can turn to TBG with confidence.
-Medical imaging is a core competency for TBG, and the team is always ready to help.
+Since Colin was one of the authors, if you have questions about either of these publications, or medical imaging in general, you can turn to Bracken with confidence.
+Medical imaging is a core competency for Bracken, and the team is always ready to help.

 1. Schmid AM, Raunig DL, Miller CG, Walovitch RC, Ford RW, O'Connor M, Brueggenwerth G, Breuer J, Kuney L, Ford RR.
 Radiologists and Clinical Trials: Part 1: The Truth About Reader Disagreements.
 Ther Innov Regul Sci.
 2021 Jul 6:1–11. doi: 10.1007/s43441-021-00316-6.
 Epub ahead of print.
 PMID: 34228319; PMCID: PMC8259547.